davebulaval/davebulaval/README.md

 - I’m developing a bilingual AI podcast: [OpenLayer][youtube]
 - I’m developing a bilingual blog site with colleagues: [.Layer](https://www.dotlayer.org/)

+## Framework I work on
+- [Poutyne][poutyne]: A simplified framework for PyTorch and handles much of the boilerplating code needed to train neural networks.
+- [Deepparse][deepparse]: A state-of-the-art library for parsing multinational street addresses using deep learning.
+- [notif][notif]: A easy to use package to send notification from a python script.

 ### Connect with me:

 [<img align="left" alt="codeSTACKr | YouTube" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][youtube]